 There are organizations out there filled with women just like you – women who have worked hard to build up a successful business.
 Some of these organizations might provide you with grants and loans, and joining or working with them might help you meet important people within your industry:

 You may find it beneficial to align yourself with one or more of these organizations.
 Of course, they may not all be applicable to your situation.
 But many groups like these are there to help women excel in the economy.
-Sometimes this involves helping women find good sources of working capital, such as through a small business loan.
+Sometimes this involves helping women find good sources of working capital, through a small business funding.

 The U.S. Small Business Administration (SBA) offers valuable resources to women.
 One such resource is DreamBuilder, an online training curriculum built in partnership with the Thunderbird School of Global Management.
 The curriculum has 22 courses designed to help women develop important business skill sets.